-Have you been going to the gym regularly for months and havenít been able to put on any serious poundage?
+This article will discuss bodybuilders’ four biggest confessions on building muscle.
+Have you been going to the gym regularly for months and haven’t been able to put on any serious poundage?
 If you answered yes to any of these questions, it’s time to step back and make some plans.
-According to bodybuilders building muscle is not rocket science.
+According to bodybuilders, building muscle is not rocket science.
 Four key factors will mean the difference between building muscle and staying skinny.
-But, first, you have to ask yourself these four questions.
+But first, ask yourself these four questions.

 Is my diet optimized for building muscle?

 It’s time to get out of the three meals per day mentality.
 Suppose you want to gain weight.
 You need to feed your body whole foods six times per day.
 Also, this means splitting your enormous meals up and eating about once every three hours.
 Thus, this is good for your metabolism, but your body will use the foods instead of storing them as fat.
 Your six meals per day should comprise mainly complex carbohydrates and protein.
 You should aim for at least thirty grams of protein per meal.
 High-protein foods include lean meat, chicken, fish, egg whites, cheese, and milk products.
 We find complex carbohydrates in brown rice, brown bread, and potatoes.
 Stay away from foods high in salt and sugar.